Idyll XI

 Idyll XI, otherwise known as Bucolic poem 11, was written by Theocritus in dactylic hexameter.
 Its main character, the Cyclops Polyphemus, has appeared in other works of literature such as Homer's Odyssey, and Theocritus' Idyll VI.

-Idyll XI is written in the Doric dialect of ancient Greek.
-In that dialect, the Cyclops' name is "Polyphamos."
-The more familiar "Polyphemos" is the form in which he is known in the Odyssey, which is written in the Ionic dialect.

 Overview

 Theocritus' Idyll XI, the "Cyclops", relates Polyphemus' longing for the sea-nymph Galatea, and how Polyphemus' cured himself of the wound of this unrequited love through song.
 This idyll is one of Theocritus' best-well-known bucolics, along with Idylls I, VI, and VII.
 Idyll XI has an unusual set of narrative framing, as Theocritus appears in propria persona, and directly offers his friend Nicias consolatio amoris.
 Nicias worked as a doctor, and it is likely the two knew each other in their youth.
 Nicias was also a poet, as he responded to Theocritus' advice in a similar fashion.
 Theocritus' source for the work was Philoxenus' Cyclops, relating Polyphemus' love for Galatea.